influxdata/docs-v2/content/influxdb/v2.0/security/tokens/create-token.md

 ### Examples
 #### Create an all-access token

-An all-access token grants permissions to all resources in an organization.
+Create an All-Access token to grant permissions to all resources in an organization.

 ```sh
 influx auth create -o my-org \